 The pressure in the restriction system is set using the Restriction Pressure pot (see potentiometer on page 13) connected to the valve controller.
-This pot will vary the restriction pressure from approximately 75 psi to 100% of Main Pressure.
+This pot will vary the restriction pressure from approximately 75 psi to 2000 psi.
 Turning the pot to Min. will decrease the restriction rail cylinder pressure.
-Turning the pot to its Max setting will increase the restriction rail system pressure to 100% of the main system pressure.
+Turning the pot to its Max setting will increase the restriction rail system pressure.
 The valve controller will then limit the pressure across the proportional valves (SV-3).

-The restriction rail (see Figure 23), provides a variable restriction (modulation) on the passage of product to the discharge.
+The restriction rail (see Figure 22), provides a variable restriction (modulation) on the passage of product to the discharge.
 This restriction regulates the force required from the plunger to push the product toward the discharge.
 It is the compressing action of the plunger that forces the water from the product.
 The water is evacuated through drain holes in the frame.

 The restriction rail is located at the bottom of the discharge chute.
 The automatic restriction rail control system controls two hydraulic cylinders that operate the restriction rail.
-The restriction system proportional valve (see Figure 22) controls the force applied by the restriction rail to the product (dewatering pressure), and is adjusted to obtain the desired water content of the discharged product.
+The restriction system proportional valve (see Figure 21) controls the force applied by the restriction rail to the product (dewatering pressure), and is adjusted to obtain the desired water content of the discharged product.